 Premise not prejudice

 Hollywood doesn’t advance (or reject) racial agendas – it simply looks for stories with the power to captivate audiences (and turn profits).
-Hollywood is known for taking chances on such stories, even if they broach sensitive matters of race.
+Proof of this is the Academy Awards recognizing actress Cynthia Erivo portraying Harriet Tubman’s story and the fact that South Korean film Parasite won the 2020 Oscar for Best Picture.
+Hollywood is known for taking chances on such diverse stories, even if they broach sensitive matters of race.
 In 1977, when television’s black viewership was only 10%, ABC produced and screened Roots, a miniseries featuring a mostly black cast, depicting several generations of an American slave family.
 Beyond being a hit, the show generated nationwide conversation about the uncomfortable realities of America’s history and present.

 Hollywood’s off-camera diversity is increasing too

 The lack of diversity in Hollywood’s largest studios and broadcast networks has long been a point of contention, but Hollywood has not received this criticism passively.
 Most large studios and networks offer diversity programs and college internships intended to increase the share of positions given to screenwriters and directors of color (and the quantity of roles written for minority actors), like NBC/Universal’s Writers on the Verge Program, which have taking writers from obscurity to executive producer status.
-In keeping with its pledge to double female and minority membership by 2020, in 2017, the American Academy of Art and Film invited 774 new members to join their ranks, among them, actors and filmmakers of varied nationality and color.
-In 2018, the number rose to 928 new members, which will signify that 38% of the Oscars’ governing body’s new class will be composed of people of color, increasing their representation from 13% in 2017 to 16%.
+In keeping with its pledge to double female and minority membership by 2020, in 2017, the Motion Picture Arts and Sciences invited 774 new members to join their ranks, among them, actors and filmmakers of varied nationality and color.
+In 2018, the number rose to 928 new members, which signified that 38% of the Oscars’ governing body’s new class is composed of people of color, increasing their representation from 13% in 2017 to 16%.
+In keeping with the trend, in 2019, the academy invited 842 new members.
+They hail from 59 countries, and 50% are women while 29% are people of color.

 Hollywood Is Too White